 Go to an employees benefit summary.
 Plans displayed under "current period" = current.
 "History" = Prior.
 "Open Enrollment" = Open.

-The data exchange sends two enrollment types on the file: Current and Open.
+The EN-exchange sends two enrollment types on the file: Current and Open.
 Prior are not sent on the file.

 The system does not look at a plans effective start or end date to determine what plans send on the file.
 It looks at the enrollment type.
 If enrollment type is "current" then Partner receives the enrollment on a "current file.
 If enrollment type is "open" then Partner can receive the enrollment on a "open" file.

 NOTE: The open enrollment cycle will take current plans and push to prior and take open plans and push to current.
 KEEP READING.
 This impacts the data exchange.

 Here is an example of an enrollment cycle and how it works with the EN-exchange: